elsie-dev/ignite/README.md

    ![](Dockerhub images)

-2. Create a Kuberenetes deployment manifest to deploy the Node.js to kind cluster but don't apply it yet.
+2. Create a Kuberenetes deployment manifest
-   -
 3. Write a terraform code to deploy the kubectl manifest to the kind cluster
    - The terraform code is included in the terraform folder.